Washington Street

 - Forbes Avenue between Van Braam Street and Miltenberger Street in the Bluff

-- Pressley Street in East Allegheny (later named Washington Place)
+- Pressley Street in East Allegheny, until 1902 (afterward named Washington Place until 1910)

-- Sarah Street east of South 17th Street in the South Side Flats
+- Sarah Street west of South 17th Street in the South Side Flats, until 1881

 See also